aws-neuron/aws-neuron-sdk/src/examples/tensorflow/ssd300_demo/README.md

 3. Evaluate the generated SSD300 TensorFlow SavedModel for both accuracy and performance
    * Running threaded inference through the COCO 2017 validation dataset

-## Launch EC2 instances and update tensorflow-neuron and neuron-cc
+## Launch EC2 instances and activate conda environment

 For this demo, launch one inf1.xlarge EC2 instance.
 We recommend using the latest Ubuntu 18 Deep Learning AMI (DLAMI).